 Tests for cancer of the uterus

-If your doctor suspects that you have cancer of the uterus, you may have some of the following tests, but you are unlikely to need all of them.
-Your doctor will usually start with a physical examination and ultrasound of the pelvic area, but a diagnosis of uterine cancer can only be made by checking a sample of tissue (biopsy).
+Your doctor will usually start with a physical examination and ultrasound of the pelvic area, but a diagnosis of uterine cancer can only be made by removing a tissue sample for checking (biopsy).
 Cervical screening tests and Pap tests are not used to diagnose uterine cancer.

 Learn more about: